chibbss/fitai-backend/docs/guides/BETA_QUICKSTART_GUIDE.md

 A: Data export is coming soon!
 For now, all your data is stored securely and accessible through the app.

 ### **Q: What if I make a mistake logging a workout?**
-A: You can edit workouts after logging.
-Tap the workout in your calendar → Edit.
+A: You can edit workouts after logging!
+Tap any workout in your calendar or insights page, then tap the edit icon (pencil) in the top right.
+You can update exercise names, weights, reps, sets, notes, and more.

 ### **Q: How accurate is PR detection?**
 A: PR detection compares your current workout to your historical data.
 It's automatic and gets smarter as you log more workouts.